American International Group Inc at Deutsche Bank Global Financi

-July 1, so that's been very fruitful.
-And so feel free -- I'm going to open it up to the audience for questions.
-I'll try and get the ball rolling a little bit, and -- but I'm sur
+Great.
+Thanks, everyone, for joining our virtual fireside chat with AIG at the Deutsche Bank Global Financial Conference.
+I am Phil Stefano, the insurance analyst here at Deutsche Bank.
+And we're very excited to have with us early this morning the CFO, Mark Lyons; and Deputy CFO and Treasurer, Sabra Purtill.
+At least for the insurance and focus of the investors, our 2 esteemed guests likely require a little introduction, so I'm just going to provide a brief intro for both.
+Mr. Lyons returned to AIG in 2018 after spending the majority of the prior 2 decades holding various roles of increasing responsibility at Arch Capital Group; and Ms. Purtill joined AIG in 2019, previously having been with The Hartford Financial Services Group, where she was Treasurer and Head of IR.

+So again, thank you both for joining us today.
+When we start with the Q&A, I'll begin with some questions of my own, but we're also going to leave time for questions from the participants.
+(Operator Instructions) But first, Mark, I believe that you

-American International Group Inc at Deutsche Bank Global Financial Services Investor Conference Transcript
+American International Group Inc at Deutsche Bank Global Financial Services Conference (Virtual) Transcript

 |Access to All Earning Calls and Stock Analysis